dm03514/blog/sre/strategy-deploying-slos-across-an-organization/README.md

 ### Actionable

-In order to shorten feedback loops between a client and a service prover SLO's need to be actionanble.
+In order to shorten feedback loops between a client and a service prover SLO's need to be actionable.
 This can be thought of as "alertable".
-Teams need to be alerted when their client experiences are degraded, and should be woken up when the client experieince is fully inhibited.
+Teams need to be alerted when their client experiences are degraded, and should be woken up when the client experience is fully inhibited.
 This is basically a chat and alert integration with some basic threshold and arithmetic alerting support.

 ### Minimal Investment / Low Techncinal Overhead

-This should be called about because teams may have a wide variety of operation experience, experience instrumnenting observing and respondningn to their services.
-Additionally, implemenntation should be able to change fluidly under the chosen strategy.
-A team using ELB vs ALB, or one Middleware vs another middlware HTTP framework, should have a uniform alerting, monitoringn and operational SLO experience.
+This should be called about because teams may have a wide variety of operation experience, experience instrumenting observing and responding to their services.
+Additionally, implementation should be able to change fluidly under the chosen strategy.
+A team using ELB vs ALB, or one Middleware vs another middleware HTTP framework, should have a uniform alerting, monitoring and operational SLO experience.
 The fewer moving parts and required infrastructure the better.

 ### Low false positive

-This is critically importantn for the initial rollout.
-Just the concept of SLO and alertinng, and infrastructure monintoring may be new to teams.
-A Low false positive for SLO metric collection is required in order to facilitate adoption andn to increase faith in SLOs.
-The signal that is chosen should be a high fidelity representation nof the clietn experiennce.
+This is critically important for the initial rollout.
+Just the concept of SLO and alerting, and infrastructure monitoring may be new to teams.
+A Low false positive for SLO metric collection is required in order to facilitate adoption and to increase faith in SLOs.
+The signal that is chosen should be a high fidelity representation of the client experience.
 If the signal is in the red, it should mean there is a serious issue with the client's experience.
-For adoption the breadth of testingn is nont as important as minimizing overhead
+For adoption the breadth of testing is not as important as minimizing overhead.

 ## Proposal